glebm/popper_js-rubygem/README.md

 # PopperJs

-This gem packages [popper.js](https://popper.js.org/) for use with Sprockets, the Rails asset pipeline.
+This gem provides [popper.js](https://popper.js.org/) assets as a Ruby gem.

+Out of the box, it works with Sprockets, the Rails asset pipeline.

 ## Installation